Home Machine Tool Archive Machine Tools For sale & Wanted

 This "as-found" Ideal still has the original design of split-bearing headstock casting but in this case carrying the later "draw-in" tapered bush.

-A V-belt driven Ideal badged as a Willimot.
-This cheaper version was fitted with a single swivelling top slide and a full leadscrew nut bolted to the underside of the saddle.
-The headstock bearings were unusual in having long, distinctive extensions to accommodate the pinch bolts.
+A lighter 3-inch centre height Ideal, intended for drive by a round belt and sometimes found badged as a "Willimott".
+Introduced during the late 1920s, this cheaper version could be had with either a single swivelling top slide (as shown) or, at extra cost, a proper compound slide rest.
+The a full leadscrew nut bolted to the underside of the saddle (a dog clutch was standard equipment) while the headstock bearings were unusual in having long, distinctive extensions to accommodate the pinch bolts.

 Distinctive extended front flanges to the headstock bearings of the Willimott Ideal.
 Note the dog clutch (necessary to cope with the full leadscrew nut and the heavy backgears.